lorinc/cascade_dspy_boilerplate/CASCADE_CONFIGURATION.md

 # Cascade/Windsurf Configuration Guide

-**IMPORTANT:** After creating all files from SETUP_CONTENT_PART1.md and SETUP_CONTENT_PART2.md, configure Cascade with the following memories, rules, and workflows.
+**IMPORTANT:** After creating all files from SETUP_CONTENT_PART1.md and SETUP_CONTENT_PART2.md, configure Cascade with the following memories.
+Rules and workflows are now automatically loaded from the `.cascade/` directory.

 ---